ponedo/splitnn-emulator/README.md

     ```
     Operations on the master VM should be executed in this virtual environment

-6. Setup Gurobi optimizer on the master VM for experiments on multiple physical machine (Future work)
+6. Setup Gurobi optimizer on the master VM for experiments on multiple physical machine (Future work for the full-paper version).

 ## Usage